sporto/elm-tutorial/070_routing/navigation_from_list_to_edit.md

 Here we trigger `EditPlayer` with the id of the player that we want to edit.
 To do this we send the `EditPlayer` with the use id to the address.

-And change `playersRow` to include this button:
+And change `playerRow` to include this button:

 ```elm
 playerRow : Signal.Address Action -> ViewModel -> Player -> Html.Html